joyniwenwen/info6250/syllabus.md

 - Students should ask questions where anything is unclear
 - A great deal of work will be done online, in and out of class

-A more detailed listing of requirements and expectations will be shared in the class github repository

 ## Expected Class Schedule (subject to change):

 ### Section 1: Web Fundamentals
-Mon May 4,
+Mon Sep 14,
-Mon May 11,
+Mon Sep 21,
-Mon May 18,
+Mon Sep 28,
-NOT Mon May 25 (holiday),
-Mon Jun 1,
+Mon Oct 5

  - HTTP, servers/webservers, browsers, clients, URL/URI, HTTP as stateless, request/response, headers/body
  - The role of HTML, CSS, and JS